Table of Contents

 The U.S. Liquidity Relative Value Strategy currently implements six different trading Sub-Strategies, with three of those Sub-Strategies considered “strategic” allocations and the other three used “opportunistically”.
-The three “strategic” allocations—the Treasury Optimal, Treasury Relative Value, and MBS Relative Value Sub-Strategies—combined have a current target weight of approximately 70% of a portfolio.
-The other three—Swap Relative Value, Futures Relative Value, and Spread Trading—are used more opportunistically, and have a current target weight of 30% of a portfolio.
-Please note that these are “target” weights only and are not hard-and-fast maximums or minimums.
+The three “strategic” allocations include: Treasury Optimal, Treasury Relative Value, and MBS Relative Value Sub-Strategies.
+The other three allocations include: Swaps Relative Value, Futures Relative Value, and Spread Trading, which are used more opportunistically, and have a lower portfolio target weight.
+Please note that the use of “target” weights are not hard-and-fast maximums or minimums.
 Actual portfolio weights may differ materially from target weights in different market environments.

 The Senior Portfolio Managers, as well as the sector managers who work with them, seek to identify relative value opportunities using PGIM Fixed Income’s proprietary quantitative analytics, as well as their seasoned qualitative judgment and trading expertise.